Atennop1/Minesweeper/README.md

 ## Conclusion

-This project was a fun experience because I made a whole game in 5 days..
-Also this project was the first experience in more procedural code than in the rest projects
+This project was a fun experience because I made a whole game in 5 days.
+Also this project was the first experience in procedural projects where my OOP thinking doesn't works